How do I get my film into distribution?

 So the traditional steps are to show your film to as many relevant sales agents as possible in hopes they will take it on, enter it into key festivals, market it to distributors (an expensive business) and sell it for you worldwide.
 Once your film has been seen and hopefully bought by a distributor it will likely find its way to cinemas in that territory and from there to TV, DVD and online markets too.

 Film Freeway is a useful resource for isolating festivals to target and for submitting your film.

 The direct approach

 However, if your film is perhaps not strictly a commercial genre film or hasn’t generated interest from sales agents, what can you do?
 You can still approach festivals directly; you can also approach individual distributors (in your country and beyond) with a track record of distributing films of a similar nature/genre to yours and see if they will do the same for you.

 Your first step is to identify suitable distributors, e.g. companies distributing films similar to yours.
-You can do that easily through interrogating the British Board of Film Classification (BBFC) website, the Film Distributors’ Association UK Film Release Schedule or via magazines such as Sight & Sound which list the UK distributor of every film they review.
+You can do that easily through interrogating the British Board of Film Classification (BBFC) website, the Film Distributors’ Association UK Film Release Schedule or via magazines such as Sight & Sound who list the UK distributor of every film they review.